Ex-Coach Reacts to Kudus No. 10 Jersey Superstition: "Encourage His Growth Mindset"

-• Mohammed Kudus was handed the No.10 shirt for the first time in his Black Stars career against Sudan, ditching his regular No.20
+• Mohammed Kudus was handed the No. 10 shirt for the first time in his Black Stars career against Sudan instead of the No. 20

-• During the said game, the West Ham United playmaker inexplicably fluffed a chance that was easier to score than miss
+• During the game, the West Ham United star inexplicably fluffed a chance for Ghana that was easier to score than miss

-• Since then, many fans who could not believe their eyes have ascribed superstitious reasons to Kudus' unusual profligacy
+• Since then, many Ghanaian fans have ascribed superstitious reasons to Kudus' unusual profligacy in front of the goal

 Read also